 San Francisco’s Hayes Valley is filled with little nooks and crannies that offer some of the city’s finest low-key drinking and snacking options, from natural wine bars Fig & Thistle and Birba to the Linden Room’s craft cocktails.
 A new option is on the horizon, as the veteran restaurateur couple behind Palo Alto’s Bird Dog bring their own vision of the ideal hangout focusing on seafood and wine to the neighborhood.
-Le Fantastique is a longtime dream of owners Emily and Robbie Wilson, and it’s opening at the end of August with a very distinct vibe.
+Le Fantastique is a longtime dream of owners Emily and Robbie Wilson, and it’s opening at the end of August (see update, below) with a very distinct vibe.

 White wine from France, raw fish, and serious dedication to vinyl is at the heart of Le Fantastique, inspired by the duo’s friendship with fellow wine professional Chris Robles.
 Before Robles passed away from cancer, the friends dreamt up a restaurant concept to match their specific interests, drinking Champagne and chablis together, listening to records, and wondering why there wasn’t a restaurant that was as fun as their get-togethers.
 The result is a tribute to that friendship and an extension of the Wilsons’ hospitality.

 The core of the menu is raw fish, seasoned and cured in various ways, the Wilsons say.
 “We’re aging and curing fish, most of it’s still raw, but the things we’re flavoring it with, like grilled ribeye bones, are going to be really exciting,” Robbie says.
 “Our fabrication room is designed to age the fish, and we’ll be hanging and drying for seven days, and it creates an incredible tasting fish.
 It’s a lot of hits from the sushi bar, but it is not a sushi bar.”